[This blog is cross-posted at Concurring Opinions.]

 Other academics disagree with this position, believing it important to protect the identity of gamete donors for a variety of reasons.
 I disagree, and I think the law has a critical role to play in ensuring respect for the rights of donor-conceived people.
 Parents can make the legal choice never to find out the identity of their donor.
 By contrast, donor-conceived offspring have no such legal right in the United States: unless their parents opted into a known donor program, they are unable to learn the identity of their donors.
 While their parents’ choices affect them as children, donor-conceived children grow up, and many become curious about their origins.
 Yet the law’s tight focus on the parent-child relationship excludes legal questions relating to donor-conceived adults.

 Donor conception has drawn on traditional adoption practices, including beliefs that a person did not need to know that she was adopted and did not need health or genetic information, but could be brought up as though she were the biological child of her parents.
-It is, by contrast, now well accepted in the adoption world that adopted individuals not only have the right to know they are adopted, but also that they may be interested in finding their birth parents.
-An increasing number of states now allow adopted individuals to obtain their original birth certificates; thirty-one states have set up mutual consent registries, and others have established search and consent and other procedures.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.